SummaryRead the full fact sheet

-A dilatation and curettage (D&C) is an operation performed on women to scrape away the womb lining.
+A dilatation and curettage (D&C) is an operation performed on women to scrape away the uterus (womb) lining.
 The cervix (neck) of the uterus (womb) is dilated using an instrument called a dilator.
-The endometrium (lining of the womb) is then lightly scraped off using a spoon-shaped instrument called a curette.
+The endometrium (lining of the uterus) or contents of the uterus are removed and sent to a laboratory for analysis, if required.

-D&C can be used as a diagnostic test or as a form of treatment for a range of conditions.
-Some of the problems that may require D&C include:
+D&C can be used as a diagnostic test or as a form of treatment for a range of conditions, for instance:

-- A history of abnormal menstrual bleeding, such as heavy bleeding (menorrhagia) or bleeding between periods
+- A history of abnormal menstrual bleeding, such as heavy bleeding (menorrhagia), bleeding between periods or bleeding after menopause

 - Incomplete abortion (miscarriage)

 - when combined with suction